 Yes.
 The TAHP fee only covers the items listed in the plan.
 These items and benefits are not covered by insurance or Medicare so billing for other services rendered are billed just as before.

-Yes.
-The membership TAHP fees and the non-member administrative fees (up to $75 per calendar year) do not cover the usual medical services rendered, so the billing process does not change.
+Yes, The membership TAHP fees do not cover the usual medical services rendered, so the billing process does not change.
 See question #2 above.

 Should an acute care need arise when Dr. Christopher King, MD is out of the office, you will see Dr. Lori King, MD if she is available or one of our physician extenders in our office.
 If we cannot accommodate your acute care needs in a timely enough manner, you may have to visit your local acute care facility (such as Care Now or Urgent Care).
 We have discovered from you, our patients, that you already do this on a fairly regular basis after hours.
 We estimate this situation during my absence from the clinic may occur on average less than once per year per TAHP member patient.
 We will still have staff in the office during usual clinic hours to answer calls and take care of the more routine needs.

 Yes.
 You can pay the entire annual fee up front or we will collect 6 months of the annual fee up front and bill for the second 6 months when appropriate.
 A $35 administration fee will be added to fees paid at 6 month intervals instead of paid annually.
 Fees not paid in a timely manner could cost you your membership and the membership spot will be offered to others waiting to become a member.